firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-16:11">Thou wilt shew me the path of life: in thy presence is fulness of joy; at thy right hand there are pleasures for evermore.</p>

-<p id="psa-17:1"><A Prayer of David.> Hear the right, O LORD, attend unto my cry, give ear unto my prayer, that goeth not out of feigned lips.</p>
+<p id="psa-17:1">Hear the right, O LORD, attend unto my cry, give ear unto my prayer, that goeth not out of feigned lips.</p>

 <p id="psa-17:2">Let my sentence come forth from thy presence; let thine eyes behold the things that are equal.</p>